So marriage is exciting and fun and blissful, right? Wrong, it can be but it takes work.

 See if it's easy or strange.
 Decide if that's important to you.
 Some people don't care, they feel like they are in the relationship, not their family.
 If that's how you feel, fine but if not, know how it will all work together.

 This is a super important topic.
 Some women are super dominating and sometimes men will think that's cute in the dating stages.
 Then later they hate it.
-When you are working towards getting married, you must talk on roles.
-This can be a big battle for
+When you are working towards getting married, you must talk about roles.
+This can be a big battle

-I know I keep saying "this one is important" but it is and they all are.
+I know I keep saying "this one is important," but it is, and they all are.
 Expectations, like roles, can be blurred.
 They are similar and different.
-Everyone has expectations of someone, something and even themselves.
-You have to communicate that to your
+Everyone has expectations of someone, something, and even themselves.
+You have to communicate that to

 7. Hard work